-Security/political relations are to be unravelled by applying a 'Foucauldian lens', which 'seeks to embed discourse in technologies of government that are practically realising [...] security modalities of governing free movement' (Huysmans 2006: 93).
-Or in other words, security/political relations can best be unravelled by analysing (in the case of migration and the EU) European security knowledge productions along the lines suggested in Foucault's studies of governmentality (Huysmans 2006: 93).
-The insecuritisation analyst thus functions as a politically motivated critic.
+Security/political relations are to be unraveled by applying a 'Foucauldian lens', which 'seeks to embed discourse in technologies of government that are practically realizing [...] security modalities of governing free movement.'84 Or in other words, security/political relations can best be unraveled by analyzing (in the case of migration and the EU) European security knowledge productions along the lines suggested in Foucault's studies of governmentality.85 The insecuritization analyst thus functions as a politically motivated critic.
 She no longer focuses on either widened and/or deepened notions of security.
 Instead, the objective is to struggle against security framing in order to achieve a different kind of understanding/framing of 'the political'.
-This is important, because as Foucault put it, 'if politicisation means falling back on ready-made choices and institutions, then the effort of analysis involved in uncovering relations of force and mechanisms of power is not worthwhile' (1980b: 190).
-In short what we understand by 'the political' is what needs to change.
+This is important, because as Foucault put it, 'if politicization means falling back on ready-made choices and institutions, then the effort of analysis involved in uncovering relations of force and mechanisms of power is not worthwhile'.86 In short what we understand by 'the political' is what needs to change.

 Huysmans clearly has done the most work in this regard.
-He suggests that in order to relocate 'the political' away from the Schmittian friend-enemy dichotomy, desecuritisation needs to be redefined as a critical strategy (2006: chapters 8 and 9).
-Then, there needs to be a re-politicisation of 'the political' elsewhere in a pluralist realm - that is, alongside other normal political issues.
-Hence, desecuritisation is the normative ideal for the insecuritisation analyst.
+He suggests that in order to relocate 'the political' away from the Schmittian friend-enemy dichotomy, desecuritization needs to be redefined as a critical strategy.
+87 Then, there needs to be a re-politicization of 'the political' elsewhere in a pluralist realm - that is, alongside other normal political issues.
+Hence, desecuritization is the normative ideal for the insecuritization analyst.

-Insecuritisation theory can be seen from the perspective of the range of approaches in non-traditional security as perhaps the narrowest approach, in that it deals essentially with the societal sector of security.
+Insecuritization theory can be seen from the perspective of the range of approaches in non-traditional security as perhaps the narrowest approach, in that it deals essentially with the societal sector of security.
 And, of course, the empirical work taken place to date has been almost exclusively within the European Union.
-It is not at all clear as to the geographical range for empirical studies focusing on insecuritisation beyond Europe or perhaps more fully, beyond the 'West.'
+It is not at all clear as to the geographical range for empirical studies focusing on insecuritization beyond Europe or perhaps more fully, beyond the 'West.'